As part of our build up to the Queen's Award Gala Dinner this September, we're talking to some of this year's international trade winners.

 In this interview, we talk to Glasgow-based photonics and quantum technology company, M Squared Lasers.

 What does your business do and where are you at the moment in terms of your exports?

-Congratulations on winning a Queen’s Award!
-How did it feel to win one and how has winning one impacted your business?
+How did it feel to win a Queen's Award and how has it impacted your business?

 What’s the next big thing for your business?

 We are on the foothills of quantum technology.
 With our SolsTis laser platform, we proved that we can bring innovative tools to market and create new industry standards for example, ultra-pure, low-noise laser technology that brings the precision needed to many scientific research experiments and most notably quantum systems.
 We are now building on a track record of translating novel science and developing revolutionary technologies for demanding commercial markets by developing components, sub-systems, and sensors to enable a broad range of quantum applications.
 We have already demonstrated some of these, such as the UK’s first quantum gravimeter which has the potential to detect buried and hidden masses using a cloud of ultra-cold atoms.
 Our ground-breaking work is placing M Squared at the heart of a formative UK quantum technology supply chain.

 You can sign up to the Queen's Award dinner for a fabulous celebration of the Queen's Award winners' achievements at the Royal Horseguards Hotel here.

 You can also apply for an award yourself in this year's International Trade Category - more info.